-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Kaleida Health as of December 31, 2015 and 2014, and the results of its operations and changes in net assets, and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Kaleida Health as of December 31, 2016 and 2015, and the results of its operations and changes in net assets, and its cash flows for each of the years then ended, in accordance with U.S. generally accepted accounting principles.